johsunds/libutp-sys/README.md

 # libutp-sys
 Rust bindings for libutp.
-Comes with pregenerated bindings for windows only for now.
-To build from scratch, use feature flag `build`.
-Has only been tested on windows.
+Builds on windows, but not yet tested on linux.